Counters with Sino-Japanese Numbers I

 We recommend progressing in order from Lesson 1.

-I like to recommend that you try to complete 1 lesson in about 2 weeks following the text.
+I like to recommend that you try to complete 1 lesson in roughly 2 weeks.

 14. 第8課を学習します。